 How to pay your fees

-We do not accept credit card payments for tuition either directly or through third party service providers (such as Plastiq).
+We do not accept credit card payments for tuition either directly or through third party service providers.
+Also, we do not accept payments you arrange through Plastiq.
 We will not honour any credit card payments for tuition and will not be responsible for any fees incurred for such payments or returns.

 Visa and MasterCard credit cards are the only accepted forms of payment.
 If you do not have a credit card you can use a prepaid or gift credit card to pay your application fee.